United, American owe World Trade Center developer billions -lawyer

-NEW YORK, Jan 14 (Reuters) - The developer rebuilding the World Trade Center in New York told a federal appeals court on Wednesday that he is entitled to recoup billions of dollars from two airline companies, even though he has already collected $4 billion in insurance money for the Sept.
+NEW YORK (Reuters) - The developer rebuilding the World Trade Center in New York told a federal appeals court on Wednesday that he is entitled to recoup billions of dollars from two airline companies, even though he has already collected $4 billion in insurance money for the Sept.
 11, 2001, attacks that destroyed the site.

 Lawyers for Larry Silverstein and his World Trade Center Properties urged the 2nd U.S. Circuit Court of Appeals in New York to overturn a lower court ruling barring him from pursuing damages against United Continental Holdings Inc and American Airlines Group Inc, whose planes crashed into the World Trade Center’s twin towers.